batfolx/c_set/README.md

 <p>
     Below is a big text dump of the tests I ran.
-Interestingly enough, keeping the hashset bucket initial size smaller resulted in a better performance (with a larger input) than if it had started with a large initial size.
+Interestingly enough, keeping the hashset bucket initial size smaller (literally around 1) resulted in a better performance (with a larger input) than if it had started with a large initial size.
 I suppose it is because it is more space efficient, as a larger initial size may not be used up ever but it is quite expensive to allocate